Artur Beterbiev: Beterbiev vs. Deines

-Beterbiev was originally scheduled to fight Meng Fanlong on March 28, 2020, but the fight was scrapped due to the coronavirus pandemic.
-Because Meng could not fight in Russia in a rescheduled fight and return to China or the United States due to visa issues, Beterbiev chose to make an optional defense against IBF #5 ranked, Adam Deines.
-On 20 March 2021, Beterbiev stopped Deines in the tenth round with a vicious left hook, handing him his first KO defeat in his professional career.
+Beterbiev was originally scheduled to fight Meng Fanlong (16–0, 10 KOs) on 28 March 2020, but the fight was scrapped due to the coronavirus pandemic.
+Because Meng could not fight in Russia in a rescheduled fight and return to China or the United States due to visa issues, Beterbiev chose to make an optional defense against IBF #5 ranked, Adam Deines (19–1–1, 10 KOs).
+It was unknown whether Fanlong would remain mandatory.
+After looking at a number of dates, the fight was announced to take place on 23 October 2020, on a Friday night ESPN special from Moscow.
+The event would mark Beterbiev's first professional fight in his native Russia.